2026 Guide for First-Time Homebuyers in Canada

 Q1: What is the minimum down payment for first-time homebuyers in Canada?

-Q2: How does the First-Time Home Buyer Incentive work?
+Q2: Is the First-Time Home Buyer Incentive available in 2026?

 Q3: Can I combine multiple government incentives?